 The 51 Percent Project is based at the Institute for Global Sustainability at Boston University, where Sarah Finnie is a Senior Fellow.
 The work is informed by the capacious framework of the Planetary Health Alliance at Johns Hopkins University, where she serves on the advisory board; and by the ongoing research and people-centric activism of ecoAmerica, a Washington, DC organization where she is a Trustee.
 Focused on the massive financial transition underway, she has investigated corporate climate action in collaboration with Elke Weber’s team at Princeton University’s Behavioral Science for Policy Lab.
 They focus on the world’s largest financial institutions; and on corporate coalitions that promote bold decarbonization.
 Finnie serves on the advisory council for Boston Harbor Now and its Climate Roundtable.

-At BU, The 51 Percent Project works with student teams, faculty, and sustainability champions across the University.
-We are a founding supporter of the Covering Climate Now initiative, which provides a hub for reporters to accelerate accurate mainstream media coverage.
-For more, please follow Sarah Finnie via LinkedIn and Twitter @SarahFinnie51.
+At BU, The 51 Percent Project worked with student teams, faculty, and sustainability champions across the University.
+We were a founding supporter of the Covering Climate Now initiative, which provides a hub for reporters to accelerate accurate mainstream media coverage.
+For more, please follow via LinkedIn.

 Watch the CCN’s 2021awards for exceptional media coverage of the climate crisis during the pandemic year, when public awareness peaked.